asciamanna/asciamanna.github.io/_drafts/the-code-quality-versus-speed-fallacy.md

 ## Conclusion

 When trying to help organizations improve their code you may be faced with this *code quality vs. speed fallacy*.
 It is not only false but just the opposite is true.
-Recognize that the only way development teams can continue delivering business value consistently is a focus on developing high-quality code.
+Recognize that the only way development teams can continue delivering business value consistently is a focus on developing high quality code.